NicOudart/PyBWE/docs/PySSBWE.md

 * td: _float 1D array_ containing the estimated echoes time-delays [s].

 * dec: _float_1D_array_ containing the estimated echoes frequency-decay [1/Hz].

+### PySSBWE.two_line_fit(sv)

+The PySSBWE.two_line_fit function estimates the ideal state-space model order from the spectrum's Hankel matrix singular values, using a "two-line fit" approach.
+See Brindise & Vlachos (2017).
+This order corresponds to the number of singular values selected as being part of the signal's subspace, and is ideally equal to the number of target echoes in the radar signal.

+**Inputs:**

+* sv: _float 1D array_ of the spectrum's Hankel matrix singular values, in decreasing order.

+**Outputs:**

+* output_order: _integer_ ideal state-space model order according to the "two-line fit" approach.

 ## Example